Umqra/clean-code/Markdown/Markdown.Cli/Spec.md

 	return 0;
 }`

+	You can also simply indent
+	you code with tabulation (\t)
+	or four spaces and it will be
+	well-formated!

 There is a little surpirse - you can make your modificators nested!
 *You will get **something like this***